rcxr/problems/omegaUp/workshop/pln-voluntron-saluda-cool/statements/en.markdown

 Beep.
 Beep.
-Soy VOLUNTRON-3000.
-Ya sé saludar usando tu nombre completo.
-Pero me dicen que nadie saluda así.
+I’m VOLUNTRON-3000.
+I already know how to say hello using your full name.
+But I was told that nobody greets like that.
 Beep.

-Haré un segundo intento.
-Dame tu nombre e intentaré un saludo COOL 😎 Beep.
+I'll try again.
+Tell me your name and I'll try a COOL greeting 😎 Beep.

-#Entrada
+# Input

-- Nombre (en una sola línea)
+- Name (in a single line)
-- Primer apellido (en una sola línea)
+- First last name (in a single line)
-- Segundo apellido (en una sola línea)
+- Second last name (in a single line)

-#Salida
+# Output

-Forma un "nombre cool" con las primeras letras de cada renglón juntas y en mayúsculas.
+Make a "cool name" with the first letters of each line together and in capital letters.

-Imprime la frase `Beep. ¡<nombre cool>!
+Print the phrase `Beep. ¡<cool name>!
 Qué milanesa que te dejas bisteces, yo pensé que ya te habías morongas 😎 Beep.`

 #Ejemplos